voxel51/eta/docs/export_tf_graphs_guide.md

 This document describes how to export frozen TensorFlow graphs for inference.

+See [this document](visualize_tf_graphs_guide.md) for more information about visualizing the architecture of graphs that you have exported.

 ## Exporting pre-trained models from the TF-Slim Model Zoo